Arunsh4h/portfolio/content/contact.md

-**Have a project in mind or a challenge to tackle?
-We’re here to listen.**
+## Have a project in mind or a challenge to tackle?
+I'm here to listen.

-Our team of seasoned professionals specializes in understanding your needs and delivering customized solutions to help you reach your goals.
-Collaboration and clear communication are at the heart of what we do, so we invite you to share your ideas, questions, or vision with us.
+As a seasoned full stack developer and data scientist, I specialize in understanding your needs and delivering customized solutions to help you reach your goals.
+Collaboration and clear communication are at the heart of what I do, so I invite you to share your ideas, questions, or vision with me.

 Getting started is simple: fill out the contact form below with your details, or reach out directly via email or phone.
-We typically respond within 1 business day.
+I typically respond within 1 business day.

-Whether you’re a startup or a global enterprise, we’re committed to providing fast, professional, and tailored service to drive measurable results.
+Whether you're a startup looking for rapid development or an enterprise needing advanced analytics solutions, I'm committed to providing fast, professional, and tailored service that drives measurable results.

-Let’s turn your vision into reality—contact us today!
+**Let's turn your development or data vision into reality—contact me today!**

 <Sep size="12" />